Itschotsch/blog/README.md

 ```
 Images referenced with relative paths such as `example.png` in the example above should be placed in `content/media`.

+### Customisation & Styling

+In `content/configuration.yaml`, you can make some customisations:
+- `title`: The title of your blog, which is displayed at the very top of the page as well as on the tab.
+- `stylesheets`: A list of stylesheets to be used.
+These can be absolute URLs for CDNs or relative URLs for CSS files placed in `content/style`.

 ## Development

 This application is written in SvelteKit / Svelte 5.